grv87/gradle-keygen-plugin/README.md

 `keyType` and `keySize` properties can be set per-task via its properties.
 Otherwise, project-wide values from `keygen` extension are used.

+Since keys can't be restored, to prevent key loss task will run **only if either private or public key file doesn't exist**.
+If you want to regenerate key (including when you changed desired key properties) you should clean them manually beforehand.

 Other types of keys could be supported in the future.

+### Compatibility

+*   Gradle >= 4.4
+*   Developed and tested with JDK 8

 ------------------------------------------------------------------------